learn-co-curriculum/git-workflow-bookend/README.md

 - How to revert changes with `git checkout`

-As was true when we first learned Git, don't worry if all of these concepts or actions don't yet feel like second nature for you or you have to check back with your resource guides.
-The more you work with them, and the more you see how they make your coding easier, the better they will help you optimize your workflow.
+As was true when we first learned Git, don't worry if all of these concepts or actions don't yet feel come naturally to you or you have to check back with your [resource guides](https://git-scm.com/book/en/v1/Git-Basics).
+The more you work [with them, and the more you see how they make your coding experience easier, [the better they will help you optimize your workflow.

 ## Looking Ahead